 Ryanair made this announcement:

-Ryanair’s Chief People Office, Eddie Wilson, said:
+Speaking yesterday evening, Ryanair’s Chief People Officer Eddie Wilson said: